woywoy123/AnalysisG/README.md

 - Create three empty files; `Particles.py`, `Event.py`, `EventGraph.py`, we will edit these one by one.

 #### Defining A Particle Class (`Particles.py`): <a name="CustomParticleClass"></a>
-This section aims to illustrate a very simple example of how to create a custom particle, which the framework can use to construct the particle.
+This section aims to illustrate a very simple example of how to create a custom particle definition, with the framework.
 1. Open ``Particles.py`` and place the following line on the top
 ```python
 from AnalysisG.Templates import ParticleTemplate